 We hope that as Café CAT becomes more established, future sessions will be led by others from within the local CAT community.
 We welcome your ideas, suggestions and offers!
 We can provide a small fee to facilitators for leading a discussion and could offer other administrative support if required.

 Looking forward to seeing you there.
 There’s no need to book a place; just come along on the night.

-For further information, contact Frances Free or Clive Turpin via this link.
+For further information, contact Frances Free or Café CAT lead, Clive Turpin, via this link.